Abstract: Methods of physical education and development of children. Starting position

 It is very important for children to master the so-called “school”, the culture of movements.
 A significant role in solving this problem is played by choreography exercises, which include elements of classical dance.

-Outdoor switchgear complexes with skipping ropes
+Outdoor switchgear complexes with jump ropes

-Complex for students of class I 1.
-I. p. - o. c, a skipping rope, folded in four, below.
+Complex for 1st grade students 1.
+I. p. - o. s, jump rope, folded in four, below.
 1-2 - pulling the rope, arms up, stretch - inhale; 3-4 - and. p. - exhale.

 Outdoor switchgear complexes using gymnastic benches